Stop Using The Word 'Pivot' — Trump Is Trump And Will Always Be Trump

 Observers wonder, "Is this the pivot?"

 And it happened again this week.
-Trump won plaudits for his scripted speech to a joint session of Congress — mostly because of his newly subdued "tone."
+President Trump won plaudits for his scripted speech to a joint session of Congress — mostly because of his newly subdued "tone."
 He reassured nervous congressional Republicans and supporters who want him to be more presidential.
 More than 8-in-10 people who watched the speech thought that Trump, in fact, was presidential in the address, a CBS survey found.

 It all came again at a critical time, with his presidency at a danger point after a month of chaos.